Khulna: Administration

 Khulna Municipal Council was founded on 12 December 1884.
-It became a municipal corporation in 1984, and a city corporation in 1990.
+It became a municipal corporation in 1984 and a city corporation in 1990.
 Khulna City Corporation (KCC) is a self-governing corporation run by an elected mayor, who governs the city's 31 wards.
-Currently, Mr. Talukder Abdul Khaled is the mayor of Khulna City Corporation (KCC).

 The Khulna Metropolitan Police (KMP) maintains law and order and regulates traffic in the metropolitan area.
-It has eight police stations: Khulna Kotwali Thana, Sonadanga Thana, Khalishpur Thana, Daulatpur Thana, Khan Jahan Ali Thana, Aarongghata Thana, Horintana Thana and Labonchora Thana.
+It has eight police stations: Khulna Kotwali Thana, Sonadanga Thana, Khalishpur Thana, Daulatpur Thana, Khan Jahan Ali Thana, Aranghata Thana, Harintana Thana and Labanchara Thana.
 The Metropolitan Magistrate Court (CMM) adjudicates the city's legal issues.
 The Khulna Development Authority (KDA) plans and coordinates the city's development.
 Khulna Water Supply & Sewerage Authority (KWASA) parallels the KCC.

-Khulna has two parliamentary constituencies: Khulna-02 (Khulna Sadar Thana and Sonadanga Thana) and Khulna-03 (Khalishpur Thana, Daulatpur Thana and part of Khan Jahan Ali Thana).
-Khulna District and Khulna Division are headquartered in the city.